apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committers.md

 A partitioned structure like this allows for queries using Hive or Spark to filter out files which do not contain relevant data.

-What the partitioned committer does is, where the tooling permits, allows callers to add data to an existing partitioned layout*.
+The partitioned committer allows callers to add new data to an existing partitioned layout, where the application supports it.

 More specifically, it does this by reducing the scope of conflict resolution to only act on individual partitions, rather than across the entire output tree.